closeio/tasktiger/README.rst

   changed, and a full list can be seen within ``TaskTiger``'s ``__init__`` method.

+  Here are a few commonly used options:

+  - ``ALWAYS_EAGER``

+    If set to ``True``, all tasks except future tasks (``when`` is a future time) will be executed locally by blocking until the task returns.
+This is useful for testing purposes.

+  - ``BATCH_QUEUES``

+    Set up queues that will be processed in batch, i.e. multiple jobs are taken out of the queue at the same time and passed as a list to the worker method.
+Takes a dict where the key represents the queue name and the value represents the batch size.
+Note that the task needs to be declared as ``batch=True``.
+Also note that any subqueues will be automatically treated as batch queues, and the batch value of the most specific subqueue name takes precedence.

+  - ``ONLY_QUEUES``

+    If set to a non-empty list of queue names, a worker only processeses the given queues (and their subqueues), unless explicit queues are passed to the command line.

 - ``setup_structlog``

   If set to True, sets up structured logging using ``structlog`` when